Issues relating to iOS

-The iOS mobile operating system developed by Apple has had a wide range of bugs and security issues discovered throughout its lifespan, including security exploits discovered in most versions of the operating system related to the practice of jailbreaking (to remove Apple's software restrictions), bypassing the user's lock screen (known as lock screen bypasses), issues relating to battery drain, crash bugs encountered when sending photos or certain Unicode characters via text messages sent through the Messages application, and general bugs and security issues later fixed in newer versions of the operating system.
+iOS, a mobile operating system developed by Apple, has had a wide range of bugs and security issues discovered throughout its lifespan, including security exploits discovered in most versions of the operating system related to the practice of jailbreaking (to remove Apple's software restrictions), bypassing the user's lock screen (known as lock screen bypasses), issues relating to battery drain, crash bugs encountered when sending photos or certain Unicode characters via text messages sent through the Messages application, and general bugs and security issues later fixed in newer versions of the operating system.

 iOS 4

 Alarm clock bugs

 Users reported bugs in the Alarm functionality of the Clock app in all versions of iOS 4.
 The first bug noticed was the "DST bug" which was first seen when some countries switched to/from daylight saving time from/to standard time in October or November 2010.
 It caused recurring alarms to go off an hour too early or too late.
 Apple promised the bug would be fixed in iOS 4.2, but according to some reports it still existed in iOS 4.3.1.

 The second alarm clock bug discovered was the "New Year's Day bug" which showed up on January 1, 2011, and January 1, 2012.
 It caused non-recurring alarms to never work.
 However, two days after each New Year's Day, on January 3, 2011, the bug appeared to resolve itself.
 This bug was seemingly fixed in iOS 4.3.